Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,397.43036666666666,406.77303333333333.md

 ### Transcript

-> I've bought a copy on epic game store I was wondering it when the the game can't read the game releases on Steam don't
+> I've bought a copy on epic game store I was wondering it when the the game can't read the game releases on Steam don't get a like a free steam key no you do